 It’s no longer just about eyeballs.

-Social media sites are looking to solve its own audience development challenge of creating interactions with its brand, its community and its content.
-Facebook’s recent change to its algorithm—placing greater priority on posts from family and friends than on news feeds and posts from publishers—confirms this.
-The social media giant acknowledged this when it announced the change that “this update may cause reach and referral traffic to decline for some pages.”
+Social media sites are looking to solve their own audience development challenges, by creating interactions with their brand, community and content – interactions that often overlap very little with media organizations’ engagement goals.
+Facebook’s recent change to its algorithm is just one example of this, placing greater priority on posts from family and friends than on news feeds and content from companies.
+The social media giant acknowledged this when it announced the change, saying that “this update may cause reach and referral traffic to decline for some pages.”

-When publishers commit to engagement and take ownership of their channels, and not rely on social media that has its own agendas, they can focus their efforts on increasing and owning their audience’s interactions, connections and relationships.
+The solution comes down to owning your engagement platform, in order to take full advantage of your audience and drive engagement to meet your business goals.
+When media organizations commit to engagement and take ownership of their channels, instead of relying heavily on social media sites that have their own agendas, they can focus their efforts on increasing and owning their audience’s interactions, connections and relationships.